 We provide a safe, dignified and fulfilling experience for our students – but we continually strive to make what we do even better.

-The exciting news is that we have planning permission for three environmentally efficient linked buildings to provide classrooms for media, photography and design; arts and crafts; and an amenity hub.
+The exciting news is that we have now raised over £1.5 million in grants and donations from members of the public, companies and other charitable bodies and in February 2021 were able to start on three environmentally efficient linked buildings to provide new classrooms for media, photography and design; arts and crafts; and an amenity hub.
+The redevelopment is due to be completed in early 2022.

 The new buildings will replace our existing facilities and provide a better environment for students in energy efficient spaces.
 The redevelopment will allow us to meet existing demand but we will also create new services: